-rtpmap:

-Send: When used, the field MUST be used in accordance with [4].
-This field MAY be used for well-known as well as well as non well-known codecs.
-The encoding names used are provided in a separate PacketCable specification (see [23] and [25]).
+rtpmap: Send: Receive: When used, the field MUST be used in accordance with [4].
+This field MAY be used for well- known as well as non well-known codecs.
+The encoding names used are provided separate PacketCable specifications (see [11] and [12].)
 On a given connection, the dynamic payload type for a given encoding method MUST be the same in the send and receive direction.
 Furthermore, on a given connection, once a dynamic payload type has been mapped to a given encoding method, that payload type MUST NOT subsequently be mapped to another encoding method.

-Receive:

 When used, the field MUST be used in accordance with [4].
-For a given connection, implementations SHOULD NOT fail if a given encoding method is mapped to different payload types in the send and receive direction, or if a given payload type is remapped.
+For a given connection, implementations SHOULD NOT fail if a given encoding method is mapped to different payload types in the send and receive direction, or if a given payload type is remapped. fmtp: s field MAY be used to provide parameters specific to a particular format.
+For example, the field could be used to describe telephone events supported for an RFC 2833 [24] format.

-fmtp:

-Send: This field MAY be used to provide parameters specific to a particular format.
-For example, the field could be used to describe telephone events supported for an RFC 2833 [25] format.
 When used, the format MUST be one of the formats specified for the media.
-The parameters specified are provided in a separate specification that details the usage of the
+The parameters specified are provided in a separate specification that details the usage of the format.
 Receive: When used, the field MUST be used in accordance with [4].

-X-pc-codecs:

-Send: The field contains a list of alternative codecs that the endpoint is capable of using for this connection.
+X-pc-codecs: Send: The field contains a list of alternative codecs that the endpoint is capable of using for this connection.
 The list is ordered by decreasing degree of preference, i.e., the most preferred alternative codec is the first one in the list.
 A codec is encoded similarly to "encoding name" in rtpmap.
 Receive: Conveys a list of codecs that the remote endpoint is capable of using for this connection.
 The codecs MUST NOT be used until signaled through a media (m=) line.

-X-pc-secret:

-Send: The field contains an end-to-end secret and (possibly) the PAD to be used for RTP and RTCP security.
-The secret and pad are encoded similarly to the encryption key (k=)

-parameter of [4] with the following constraints:

-- The encryption key MUST NOT contain a ciphersuite, only a passphrase. - The <method> specifying the encoding of the pass-phrase MUST be either "clear" or "base64" as defined in RFC 2045 [24], except for the maximum line length which is not specified here.
-The method "clear" MUST NOT be used if the secret contains any characters that are prohibited in SDP.

-The requirements for when to transmit PAD are described in [9].
+X-pc-secret: Send: The field contains an end-to-end secret and (possibly) the PAD to be used for RTP and RTCP security.
+The secret and pad are encoded similarly to the encryption key ( $k$ =) parameter of [4] with the following constraints: • The encryption key MUST NOT contain a ciphersuite, only a passphrase. • The <method> specifying the encoding of the pass-phrase MUST be either "clear" or "base64" as defined in RFC 2045 [23], except for the maximum line length which is not specified here.
+The method "clear" MUST NOT be used if the secret contains any characters that are prohibited in SDP.</method> The requirements for when to transmit PAD are described in [8].
 If present, it MUST be separated by at least one whitespace from the secret Pad and secret MUST use the same encode method.

-Receive:

-Conveys the end-to-end secret to be used for RTP and RTCP security.
-If present, its use is as described in the PacketCable Security Specification [13] and it MUST be separated by at least one white space from the secret.
+Receive : Conveys the end-to-end secret to be used for RTP and RTCP security.
+If present, its use is as described in the PacketCable Security Specification [12] and it MUST be separated by at least one white space from the secret.
 Pad and secret MUST use the same encode method.
-X-pc-csuites-rtp:

-X-pc-csuites-rtcp:

-Send:

-The field contains a list of ciphersuites that the endpoint is capable of using for this connection (respectively RTP and RTCP).
+X-pc-csuites-rtp: X-pc-csuites-rtc p: Send: The field contains a list of ciphersuites that the endpoint is capable of using for this connection (respectively RTP and RTCP).
 The first ciphersuite listed is what the endpoint is currently expecting to use.
-Any remaining ciphersuites in the list represent alternatives ordered by decreasing degree of preference, i.e. the most preferred alternative ciphersuite is the second one in the list.
-A ciphersuite is encoded as specified below:
+Any remaining ciphersuites in the list represent alternatives ordered by decreasing degree of preference, i.e., the most preferred alternative ciphersuite is the second one in decreasing degree of preference, i.e., the most preferred alternative ciphersuite is the second one in the list.
+A ciphersuite is encoded as specified below: ciphersuite = [AuthenticationAlgorithm] "/" [EncryptionAlgorithm] AuthenticationAlgorithm = 1\( ALPHA / DIGIT / "-" / "\" )